AllinGaming/cryptic_deck/README.md

 - Built with `provider`, modular core logic (`lib/core`) and UI (`lib/ui`).

 ## Quick rules
 - Goal: push the damage scale to +5 to win (at -5 you lose).
-HUD shows both sides’ HP equivalents.
+HUD shows both sides' HP equivalents.
 - Costs: blood cards need sacrifices on your board; bone cards cost bones (gain 1 each turn + from deaths).
 - Turn: auto-draw at start, play from hand to lanes, then `End Turn` to resolve attacks.
 - Abilities: Flying (hits directly), Bifurcated (adjacent lanes), Guard (-1 dmg), Poison (kill on hit), Undying (returns to discard).